 Readers from the Center for Student Success may arrange for extended loan periods for reserve materials.

-Patrons unable to come into the libraries to return reserve or recalled materials should ask a friend or RA to return the materials for them.
-If this is not possible, they must call a desk supervisor to discuss the situation.
+Patrons unable to come into the libraries to return reserve or recalled materials should contact the relevant library circulation department.

 Requests to check out "library use only" materials